If you’re serious about the worsening gun epidemic, then you should be serious about the FACTS.

 Gun Suicides

-Gun suicides have risen steadily over the decade following Heller.
+Gun suicides have risen steadily over the fifteen years since Heller.
 2018 set the record for both the highest rate and the highest number of gun suicides in 40 years.2

 This rise is unsurprising in light of findings published in the New England Journal of Medicine that gun owners are four times more likely to commit suicide than non-gun owners.
 Multiple factors contribute, but guns are disproportionality dangerous, making up only 10% of all attempts yet over 50% of fatal attempts.3

-It thus stands to reason that Heller’s new right, that has grown gun stock by almost 100 million in less than a decade, has contributed to a sharp rise in both overall suicides and gun suicides, demonstrating how dangerous guns are for vulnerable individuals.
+It thus stands to reason that Heller’s new right, which has grown gun stock by almost 100 million in less than a decade, has contributed to a sharp rise in both overall suicides and gun suicides, showing how dangerous guns are for vulnerable individuals.

-Yet Heller is commonly overlooked by research.
-A 2020 study published in the Harvard Political Review cited 2006 as the beginning of the rise in gun suicides.
-But the decade ending in 2008 showed a largely flat rate.
-Reflecting Heller’s impact, 2008 was the first year since 1998 that the rate exceeded 6 per 100,000.
+Yet Heller is commonly ignored by research.
+A 2020 study published in the Harvard Political Review cited 2006 as the start of the rise in gun suicides.
+But the decade ending 2008 showed a largely flat rate.
+Reflecting Heller’s impact, 2008 was the first year since 1998 the rate exceeded 6 per 100,000.
 Gun suicides took off after Heller and have increased ever since.

-Heller also marks the beginning of a sharp rise in the number of mass and school shootings.
+Heller also marks the beginning of a sharp rise in mass and school shootings.

 After records began in 2013, mass shootings steadily increased, becoming daily in the period 2015 through 2018, and jumping again since.

 May 2020 marked the first month on record that mass shootings doubled to two a day according to the Gun Violence Archive.
 One month later, June 2020 broke this record with an average of three mass shootings a day, as did July, nearly matched again in August.
-Such an escalation in rate has made 2020 the first year in American history to exceed 600 mass shootings.
+That escalation made 2020 the first year in American history to exceed 600 mass shootings, which reached a new record of at least 688 mass shootings in 2021, that America is on pace to exceed in 2023.

 None of this is normal.
 But it is the new normal in Heller’s America.

-The available data shows a steady rise in both mass and school shootings since Heller.
+The available data shows a steady rise in both mass and school shootings post-Heller.

-Desensitized to their increasing frequency, America fixates instead on whether these incidents constitute mass shootings.
-Accurate analysis is difficult due to the lack of data and a uniform definition.
-The oldest database is that of the FBI under its definition for “mass murder” (requiring four or more dead) that understates the problem.
+Desensitized to their increasing frequency, America fixates instead on the details and whether the incidents constitute mass shootings.
+Accurate analysis is difficult due to lack of a uniform definition and data.
+Gun Violence Archive requires 4 or more shot excluding the shooter, while Mass Shooting Tracker includes the shooter, yielding a higher count of 818 mass shootings last year.
+The oldest database is that of the FBI, but its definition, for “mass murder,” requiring 4 or more dead, greatly understates the problem.
 It excludes, for example, the 2020 cookout shooting in D.C. that left 21 shot and one dead—a mass shooting by any definition.

 The limited data for mass shootings prior to 2013 and for school shootings prior to 2009 has obscured the Heller inflection.
-Regardless of data used, one thing is clear: the decade since Heller has seen a dramatic rise in mass and school shootings, so much so it triggered in 2018 a nationwide March for Our Lives.
+Regardless of data used, one thing is clear: the 15 years since Heller have seen a dramatic rise in mass and school shootings, so much so it triggered by 2018 a nationwide student March for Our Lives, and regular protests since.

 Emboldened Pseudo Militia

-Heller has also normalized intimidating, dangerous, and sometimes unlawful public displays of military-grade weapons by pseudo militia.
-Its related right of “citizens’ militia as a safeguard against tyranny” when order breaks down has inspired heavily armed and unregulated militia activity across America: in anti-government insurgencies, inside statehouses and town halls, along the border, and at 1st Amendment protests across the country, including Charlottesville, Kenosha and Portland that turned deadly.
+Heller’s related right, of “citizens’ militia as a safeguard against tyranny” when order breaks down, has normalized intimidating, dangerous, and unlawful public displays of military-grade weapons by pseudo militia.
+It has inspired militia activity across America: in anti-government insurgencies including the U.S. Capitol, in statehouses and town halls, along the border, and at protests across the country, including those that turned deadly in Charlottesville, Kenosha and Portland.

 The Southern Poverty Law Center tracks private militias and radical anti-government groups, typically spouting “a set of baseless conspiracy theories about the federal government working to destroy the liberties of Americans.”
 Data compiled in its Intelligence Report shows the number of antigovernment ‘Patriot’ Groups—of which private militias are a part—has risen dramatically since Heller.

-The overall number of these groups fluctuates in response to various factors, but the sustained elevation in every year since Heller demonstrates they have become far more prevalent.
+The overall number of these groups fluctuates, but the sustained elevation every year since Heller demonstrates they have become far more prevalent.
 Research into the relationship between these increases and Heller is limited, due again to the failure to consider the obvious correlation, and with it the clear threat Heller poses to domestic tranquility and public safety.

 Misdirected Media, Research, and Solutions

-Heller’s central role has gone unnoticed, unresearched, and unaddressed for a decade.
+Heller’s clear role has gone unnoticed, unresearched, and unaddressed for 15 years.

-The news media, never investigating or shining a spotlight on Heller’s role, have normalized unprecedented, increasingly-frequent shootings, which hardly make news anymore, reporting them, if at all, as an everyday ‘part of American life.’
+Mainstream media, never investigating or shining a spotlight on Heller’s role, have normalized unprecedented, increasingly-frequent shootings, which hardly make news anymore, reporting them, if at all, as an everyday “part of American life.”

-Gun violence research, unfocused on Heller, underfunded, and lacking a centralized effort to comprehensively record the violence, has resulted in a fundamental misdiagnosis of the epidemic.
+Gun violence research, unfocused on Heller, misdirected, and lacking a centralized effort to comprehensively record the violence, has resulted in a fundamental misdiagnosis of the epidemic.

-Gun control’s institutional avoidance of the elephant in the room has left it to offer modest “common sense” reforms, which might barely slow down but won’t stop the rising epidemic.
+Gun violence prevention (GVP)’s institutional avoidance of the elephant in the room (and role in creating and perpetuating it) has left mainstream organizations to offer modest “common sense” reforms.
+They barely slow and won’t stop the rising epidemic.

-Universal background checks won’t reach the ongoing misuse of 400 million guns, too often by angered, impassioned, or intoxicated law-abiding Americans—whether by alcohol, drugs, or a self-aggrandizing gun.
+Universal background checks won’t reach the ongoing misuse of 400 million guns, too often by angered, impassioned, or intoxicated law-abiding Americans.
 Age minimums, magazine limits, and red flag (“extreme risk”) laws won’t prevent most shootings.
-Most involve Heller-protected handguns that enable impulsive suicides and domestic violence in the home.
-When predictably taken out in public, they contribute to the unprecedented rise in grievance shootings, mass and school shootings, and street violence.
+Most involve Heller-protected handguns that enable impulsive domestic violence and suicides in the home.
+When predictably taken out in public, as commonly done even before NYSRPA v.
+Bruen in 2022 extended Heller to public carry, they contribute to the unprecedented rise in impulse and grievance shootings, mass and school shootings, and street violence.

-The divisive debate over America’s gun epidemic targets its symptoms—typically the circumstances of each shooting, shooter, and gun purchase.
-It ignores the underlying disease.
+The divisive debate over America’s gun epidemic targets its symptoms—typically the circumstances of each shooting, shooter, gun, and purchase.
+It ignores the disease.

-The country struggles to make sense of WHY THIS KEEPS HAPPENING, and to get past the empty ritual of thoughts and prayers.
-Few ask—not media, researchers, or gun control— what’s behind the worsening gun violence, and what to do about it.
+The country struggles to make sense of WHY THIS KEEPS HAPPENING and get past the empty ritual of thoughts and prayers.
+Few ask—not media, researchers, other GVP groups—what’s behind the growing gun violence, and what to do about it.

-Gun control remains focused on modest solutions and not the deadly, obstructive effects of Heller which triggered the epidemic, and blocks and marginalizes legislative remedies needed to end it.
+They remain focused on modest solutions; not the deadly, chilling effects of Heller which triggered this crisis, and blocks and marginalizes legislative efforts to end it.

-Justice Stevens, recognizing the root of the problem, called limited solutions useful but no cure, urging “more effective and more lasting reform.”
+Justice Stevens, recognizing the root of the problem, urged “more effective and more lasting reform.”
 As implored in his memoir, “overruling Heller is desperately needed to prevent [more] tragedies.”

-Or look to Australia, having experienced few mass shootings following gun law reforms in 1996.
-“Few Australians would deny that their country is safer today,” says its former prime minister.
+Or Australia, which experiences few mass shootings since gun reforms in 1996.
+“Few Australians would deny their country is safer today,” says its former prime minister.

 Or Great Britain, the direct descendent of “our English forefathers” in whom Heller found a supposed “ancient right of individuals to keep and bear arms.”
 Today, Britain has some of the strictest gun laws and lowest gun violence in the world, and its media assail America’s “obscene proliferation of guns.”

-Know the truth about Heller, and help us end the gun epidemic.
+Know the truth about Heller, and help us end its epidemic.

 1 – The Washington Post https://www.washingtonpost.com/news/wonk/wp/2018/06/19/there-are-more-guns-than-people-in-the-united-states-according-to-a-new-study-of-global-firearm-ownership/